ITISFoundation/mmux_vite/flaskapi/tests/implementation instructions/phase1_flask_app_setup_tests.md

 ## Context

-The MMUX Flask API is structured with a main application file `flask_workflows.py` and configuration files.
-This phase focuses on verifying the Flask application initializes correctly and loads configuration properly.
+The MMUX Flask API is structured with a main entrypoint file `main.py`, a package `mmux_flaskapi` with various utility modules as well as blueprints for the different sub-parts of the application.

 ## Test File Path